Forward Compatible Training for Large-Scale Embedding Retrieval Systems: Experiments

 \textbf{Mean Average Precision (mAP)} is a standard metric which summarizes precision and recall metrics by taking the area under the precision-recall curve.
 We compute mAP@1.0, which is the average precision over recall values in [0.0, 1.0].

 \textbf{Notation} Following \cite{shen2020towards}, we use the notation Query Embedding / Gallery Embedding to denote which model we are using for query and gallery embeddings, respectively.
 For example $\phi_{new} / \phi_{old}$ refers to using the new model for the query embedding and the old model for the gallery embedding.
-All \fct{} results are \textit{backwards-compatible} with the definition provided in \cite{shen2020towards} on these two metrics.
+The evaluation task (retrieval from the gallery set) is fixed, while the old and new embedding models are trained differently.